 If you wish to use a known donor:

 Women who wish to use the sperm of a friend or acquaintance are required to obtain legal counsel to avoid future conflicts with such an arrangement.
-They are also strongly encouraged to meet with a counselor to address questions that may arise in the future.
-Furthermore, they must abide by state laws that stipulate the testing of the male partner for specific sexually transmitted diseases and the quarantining of the semen for a specified time period prior to its use.
+They are also required to meet with a counselor to address questions that may arise in the future.
+Furthermore, they must abide by FDA requirements that stipulate the testing of the male partner for specific sexually transmitted diseases and the quarantining of the semen for a specified time period prior to its use.
 In addition, patients may want to have their donor screened for genetic disease carrier status such as cystic fibrosis.

 If you wish to use an anonymous donor: